Fraud Blocker

 2. Individuals need access to their own health information as a matter of fairness, to enable them to make informed decisions about their health care and to request the correction of inaccurate or incomplete information about themselves.

-That means that as a trusted health care professional, it’s your responsibility to safely and responsibly collect, secure, and protect the personal and health information of your clients and patients.
+As a trusted health care professional, it’s your responsibility to safely and responsibly collect, secure, and protect the personal and health information of your clients and patients.
 If you’re found guilty of an offense under PHIA as a massage therapist, you could be fined up to $50,000.
 If your breach is prosecuted, it could result in disciplinary action for you, too.

-Liability insurance can help you cover the costs of things like legal fees and payouts in the event that a breach of information exposes you to prosecution or fines like these!
+Liability insurance can help you cover the costs of things like legal fees and payouts in the event that a breach of information exposes you to prosecution or fines like these.

 Related: Cyber Liability Insurance for Businesses